Xue Song

-Xue Song (薛嵩) (died 773), formally the Prince of Pingyang (平陽王), was a general of the Chinese rebel state Yan, who later submitted to and became a general of Tang Dynasty, from which Yan had rebelled.
+Xue Song (薛嵩) (died 773), formally the Prince of Pingyang (平陽王), was a general of the Chinese rebel state Yan, who later submitted to and became a general of the Tang dynasty, from which Yan had rebelled.
 As was in the case of several other Yan generals who submitted to Tang but who had substantial army and territorial holdings, Xue was allowed to retain his command and territory, semi-independent of the Tang imperial government structure.

 Background

 It is not known when Xue Song was born, but he was said to be born in the modern Beijing region.
 His grandfather Xue Rengui was a well-known general during the reign of Emperor Gaozong of Tang, and his father Xue Chuyu (薛楚玉) served as a general as well.
 Despite Xue Song's coming from a distinguished lineage, it was said that he paid no attention to property management and fell into poverty.
 It was also said that he was strong and capable in riding and archery, but paid no attention to studies.